Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

             See :ref:`zygarde_50`

             - Earn from a quest or purchase the **Zygarde Cube**
-            - Capture 20% of all Ground type |Pokemobs|
+            - Capture 20% of different Ground type |Pokemobs|
             - Find the `Yveltal Ruins`_ or the `Xerneas Tree`_

             .. image:: ../_images/legends_wiki/items/zygarde_cube.png